Remodeling for Multigenerational Living

 Is there adequate lighting for safety, task and ambiance?

-In addition to integrating universal design principles into your kitchen, there are other ways you can make your kitchen more adaptable to multigenerational living.
+In addition to integrating universal design principles into your kitchen, here are some other ways you can make your kitchen more adaptable to multigenerational living.

-Add more counter space to make it easier for multiple cooks to work at the same time
+More counter space to makes it easier for multiple cooks to work at the same time

 Eliminate the formal dining room to get a larger kitchen